MichaelFernandoKingLuise/Web-Based-Portofolio/README.md

 A web-based portfolio developed using HTML and CSS, designed to showcase personal and information.
-This portfolio features a clean, modern layout that emphasizes simplicity and user experience, providing a straightforward way to navigate through the information
+This portfolio features a clean, modern layout that emphasizes simplicity and user experience, providing a straightforward way to navigate through the information.